brycepulver/cumulative_fire/README.md

-# cumulative_mining
+# cumulative_fire
-Here we calculate the annual upstream mining flow accumulation throughout central appallachia, where mountaintop mining is the most common form of land-use change.
+Here we calculate the annual upstream fire flow accumulation throughout north eastern Colorado, where there the most common form of land-use change are wild fires.